meiob/meiob.github.io/_posts/2023-02-18-I-asked-chatgpt-what-it-takes-to-variables-to-behave.md

 gravatar: https://s.gravatar.com/avatar/110f8c7cc62556b38ed814b50bd25e14?size=200
 postFooter: Thank you for reading!
 ---
-She's giving unnecessary long answers for even easy questions and when comes to match questions like trig or poly, she gets low-key sus sometimes.
+She's giving unnecessary long answers for even easy questions.
+Especially when comes to math questions like trig or poly, she gets low-key sus sometimes.
 She’s appears to be trained to more like show off than to have natural human like interactions.
 So it’s not giving 100% yet.
 Whatever it’s doing, key to get through tech ray-off party 2023 is to just vibing, ehh?
 Go off queen, milady, [Shirasaki Himegimi will be back soon in 2nd half of 3.5](https://act.hoyoverse.com/ys/event/e20230218preview-z6n9lj/index.html)!!

 ![ayaka](../../../images/ayaka_sticker_3.png)